iwpnd/folium-vectorgrid/readme.md

 ## About The Project

-Now part of folium plugins see: [#1576](https://github.com/python-visualization/folium/pull/1576)
+Now part of folium plugins as of [v0.13.0](https://github.com/python-visualization/folium/releases/tag/v0.13.0).

 This library fills a hole in foliums plugin eco-system.
 Wrapping [Leaflet.VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid/) into a folium plugin, users can now add vector tile layers (e.g. Mapbox, OpenMapTiles) to their folium maps.